Stability of the Solar System: Resonance

-An orbital resonance happens when any two periods have a simple numerical ratio.
+An orbital resonance happens when the periods of any two objects have a simple numerical ratio.
 The most fundamental period for an object in the Solar System is its orbital period, and orbital resonances pervade the Solar System.
-In 1867, the American astronomer Daniel Kirkwood noticed that asteroids in the asteroid belt are not randomly distributed.
+In 1867, the American astronomer Daniel Kirkwood noticed that asteroids in the main belt are not randomly distributed.

 There were distinct gaps in the belt at locations that corresponded to resonances with Jupiter.
-For example, there were no asteroids at the 3:1 resonance — a distance of 2.5 AU — or at the 2:1 resonance at 3.3 AU.
+For example, there were no asteroids at the 3:1 resonance — a distance of 2.5 AU — or at the 2:1 resonance, at 3.3 AU.
 These are now known as the Kirkwood gaps.
-Some asteroids were later discovered to orbit in these gaps, but their orbits are unstable and they will eventually break out of the resonance due to close encounters with a major planet.
+Some asteroids were later discovered to orbit in these gaps, but when closely analyzed their orbits were determined to be unstable and they will eventually break out of the resonance due to close encounters with a major planet.

 Another common form of resonance in the Solar System is spin–orbit resonance, where the rotation period (the time it takes the planet or moon to rotate once about its axis) has a simple numerical relationship with its orbital period.
 An example is the Moon, which is in a 1:1 spin–orbit resonance that keeps its far side away from Earth.
-(This feature is also known as "tidal locking.")
+(This feature is also known as tidal locking.)
 Another example is Mercury, which is in a 3:2 spin–orbit resonance with the Sun.

 Predictability

-The planets' orbits are chaotic over longer timescales, in such a way that the whole Solar System possesses a Lyapunov time in the range of 2–230 million years.
-In all cases, this means that the position of a planet along its orbit ultimately becomes impossible to predict with any certainty.
+The planets' orbits are chaotic over longer time scales, in such a way that the whole Solar System possesses a Lyapunov time in the range of 2~230 million years.

+In all cases, this means that the positions of individual planets along their orbits ultimately become impossible to predict with any certainty.
 In some cases, the orbits themselves may change dramatically.
-Such chaos manifests most strongly as changes in eccentricity, with some planets' orbits becoming significantly more — or less — elliptical.
+Such chaos manifests most strongly as changes in eccentricity, with some planets' orbits becoming significantly more – or less – elliptical.

-In calculation, the unknowns include asteroids, the solar quadrupole moment, mass loss from the Sun through radiation and solar wind, drag of solar wind on planetary magnetospheres, galactic tidal forces, and effects from passing stars.
+In calculation, the unknowns include asteroids, the solar quadrupole moment, mass loss from the Sun through radiation and the solar wind, drag of the solar wind on planetary magnetospheres, galactic tidal forces, and effects from passing stars.